Tourism in Sri Lanka: Social and environmental impacts

 An alternative kind of tourism, called ecotourism, sustainable tourism or responsible tourism, enables travellers to participate in tourism throughout Sri Lanka while contributing to the well-being of the local communities and making sure their environmental impact is limited.
 The Sri Lanka Ecotourism Foundation is the national organization that created an official ecotourism network through the island, allowing to develop sustainable tourism with wide options of travel.
-In 2010, the foundation won the presidential award for "Outstanding Contribution for Tourism in Sri Lanka".
+In 2010, the foundation won the presidential award for "Outstanding Contribution to Tourism in Sri Lanka".